EnterpriseDB/tpa/docs/src/misc-troubleshooting.md

 ```

 ###Strange AWS errors regarding credentials
-If the time & date of the TPAexec server isn't correct, you can get AWS errors similar to this during provisioning:
+If the time & date of the TPA server isn't correct, you can get AWS errors similar to this during provisioning:
 ```
 TASK [Register key tpa_cluster in each region] ********************************************** An exception occurred during task execution.
 To see the full traceback, use -vvv.
 The error was: ClientError: An error occurred (AuthFailure) when calling the DescribeKeyPairs operation: AWS was not able to validate the provided access credentials